Potheri Kunjambu Vakil: Works

 He understood the problems of the evil community in which he was born.
 Kunjambu was more worried about the lives of the downtrodden brides than the Theas.
-He wrote sharp essays on religious reform and Sadhujana upliftment in newspapers like KeralaPatrika, Keralasanchari and Bhashaposhini.
+He wrote sharp essays on religious reform and Sadhujana upliftment in newspapers like Kerala Pathrika, Kerala Sanchari and Bhashaposhini.
 He argued that a board should be formed for the administration of Hindu temples and that a certain percentage of the temple revenue should be used for the educational advancement of brides.
 In 1890, he established his own primary school for brides.
 Since the teachers did not even come forward from Theera, he assigned his own brother to teach there.

 Aware of the importance of women's education, Kunjambu sent her daughter to Madras Medical College to become a doctor and a role model for the society.
 Paruvamma, the daughter of a lawyer, was the first woman doctor in Malabar.

 Kunjambu also set up a printing press called Edward Press in Kannur.
-He has been the Chairman of Kannur Municipality for ten years.
+He has been the chairman of Kannur Municipality for ten years.
 In his writings, he propagated the idea that the upliftment of the downtrodden was possible through education and the eradication of superstitions.
 He is said to have been the first to give the bride the name Panchamar.